DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 ### Runtime Prerequisites When Using Microsoft Azure Service Bus Queues

-* **Microsoft Azure service bus queue named _fews-eventcode-queue_**
+* Microsoft Azure service bus queue named **fews-eventcode-queue**
-Messages are placed on this queue when a taskrun has completed within the third-party core engine.
-The messages placed on this queue provide information on the completed workflow to be processed by the _ImportTimeSeriesRouter_ function, this information is used to inform a timeseries retrieval query to the PI server API.
+  * Messages are placed on this queue when a task run has completed within the core forecasting engine.
+Messages placed on this queue provide information on the completed task run to be processed by the **ImportTimeSeriesRouter** function.
+The **ImportTimeSeriesRouter** function extracts timeseries from the core forecasting engine and loads the data into the staging database.
-* **Microsoft Azure service bus queue named _fews-staged-timeseries-queue_**
+* Microsoft Azure service bus queue named **fews-staged-timeseries-queue**
-Messages are placed on this queue when the function app has finished a timeseries data load into the staging database.
-The messages placed on this queue are issued by the _ImportTimeSeriesRouter_ function, this queue  is used to inform the consumer application of a staging database update.
-A new message is created for each row inserted into the _TIMESERIES_ table.
+  * Messages are placed on this queue when the **ImportTimeSeriesRouter** function loads timeseries data associated with a task run into the staging database.
+A message is sent for each row inserted into the **TIMESERIES** table.
+* Microsoft Azure service bus queue named **fews-fluvial-forecast-location-queue**
+  * Messages are placed on this queue when the set of fluvial forecast locations is updated.
+Messages are processed by the **RefreshForecastLocationData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_FORECAST_LOCATION** table.
-* **Microsoft Azure service bus queue named _fews-forecast-location-queue_**
+* Microsoft Azure service bus queue named **fews-fluvial-display-group-queue**
-Messages are placed on this queue when there has been an update to the remote forecast location reference data file, this file provides greater detail on each forecast location.
-The _RefreshForecastLocationData_ function is triggered to load the new file and provide up-to-date reference data in the _FORECAST_LOCATION_ table of the staging database.
+  * Messages are placed on this queue when the set of core forecasting engine workflows associated with fluvial forecast data is updated.
+Messages are processed by the **RefreshDisplayGroupData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_DISPLAY_GROUP_WORKFLOW** table.
-* **Microsoft Azure service bus queue named _fews-fluvial-display-group-queue_** Messages are placed on this queue when there has been an update to the remote fluvial display groups workflow reference data file, this file provides display group data (plotid & locationid) associated with each workflow listed.
-The _RefreshDisplayGroupData_ function (to be renamed _FluvialRefreshDisplayGroupData_) is triggered to load the new file and provide up-to-date reference data in the _FLUVIAL_DISPLAY_GROUP_WORKFLOW_ table of the staging database.
-* **Microsoft Azure service bus queue named _fews-fluvial-non-display-group-queue_**
+* Microsoft Azure service bus queue named **fews-fluvial-non-display-group-queue**
-Messages are placed on this queue when there has been an update to the remote fluvial non display groups workflow reference data file, this file provides non-display group data (filterid & locationid) associated with each workflow listed.
-The _RefreshNonDisplayGroupData_ function (to be renamed _FluvialRefreshNonDisplayGroupData_) is triggered to load the new file and provide up-to-date reference data in the _FLUVIAL_NON_DISPLAY_GROUP_WORKFLOW_ table of the staging database.
+  * Messages are placed on this queue when the set of core forecasting engine workflows associated with fluvial non-forecast data is updated.
+Messages are processed by the **RefreshNonDisplayGroupData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_NON_DISPLAY_GROUP_WORKFLOW** table.
-* **Microsoft Azure service bus queue named _fews-coastal-display-group-queue_**
+* Microsoft Azure service bus queue named **fews-coastal-display-group-queue**
-Messages are placed on this queue when there has been an update to the remote coastal display groups workflow reference data file, this file provides display group data (plotid & locationid) associated with each workflow listed.
-The _CoastalRefreshDisplayGroupData_ function (not yet created) is triggered to load the new file and provide up-to-date reference data in the _TBC_ table of the staging database.
+  * Messages are placed on this queue when the set of core forecasting engine workflows associated with coastal forecast data is updated.
+Messages are processed by the **TBD** function.
+Message processing retrieves the updated data and uses it to replace the content of the **TBD** table.
-* **Microsoft Azure service bus queue named _fews-coastal-non-display-group-queue_**
+* Microsoft Azure service bus queue named **fews-coastal-non-display-group-queue**
-Messages are placed on this queue when there has been an update to the remote coastal non display groups workflow reference data file, this file provides non-display group data (filterid & locationid) associated with each workflow listed.
-The _CoastalRefreshNonDisplayGroupData_ function (not yet created) is triggered to load the new file and provide up-to-date reference data in the _TBC_ table of the staging database.
+  * Messages are placed on this queue when the set of core forecasting engine workflows associated with coastal non-forecast data is updated.
+Messages are processed by the **TBD** function.
+Message processing retrieves the updated data and uses it to replace the content of the **TBD** table.
-* **Microsoft Azure service bus queue named _fews-ignored-workflows-queue_**
+* Microsoft Azure service bus queue named **fews-ignored-workflows-queue**
-Messages are placed on this queue when there has been an update to the remote ignored workflows reference data file, this file provides a list of workflows that should be ignored by the web portal.
-When a new message arrives on the queue, the _RefreshIgnoredWorkflowData_ function is triggered to load the new file and provide up-to-date reference data in the _IGNORED_WORKFLOW_ table of the staging database.
+  * Messages are placed on this queue when the set of core forecasting engine workflows that should be ignored for staging puposes is updated .
+Messages are processed by the **RefreshIgnoredWorkflowData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **IGNORED_WORKFLOW** table.

 ### Runtime Prerequisites When Using Microsoft Azure Service Bus Topics